-The cost for home appraisal in California varies between $300 and $500, depending on the property characteristics like its actual saleable area and its geographical location.
+The home appraisal cost in California varies between $300 and $500, depending on the property characteristics like its actual saleable area and its geographical location.

 4. Title Insurance

-A title company offers California title insurance to protect the insurer against any type of loss with respect to any outstanding taxes, unpaid dues, default in the title, or any violations.
-Title insurance in California could cost around $200-$250.
+California title insurance protects against any type of loss concerning any outstanding taxes, unpaid dues, default in the title, or any violations.
+California title insurance could cost around $200-$250.

 » Who Pays for Title Insurance in California: Check out who pays for title insurance in CA